ankushtaneja123/test/README.md

 # Python basic Interview-Questions

 This I-Python will help to clarify most of python related interview questions.
-Includes codes related to <lists,tuple,dictionary,set,coding>
+Includes codes related to <lists,tuple,dictionary,set,program functions>